Invented (album): Composition

 "Cut" opens with infrequent guitar strumming, accompanied by an organ and echo-enhanced drums.
 Linton wrote and sang lead vocals on "Action Needs an Audience", marking his first lead vocal appearance in eleven years.
 Adkins said the track's music had been "sitting around for a long time" and he was unable to come up with lyrics for it.
 As Linton was "always championing" the song, the band "decided that he should take a crack at writing lyrics for it then".
 The track channels the band's punk roots, in the vein of Fugazi and Rites of Spring, and came across as a rehash of Clarity song "Your New Aesthetic".

-Journalist Alex Rice felt that it evoked the sound of the band's second studio album Static Prevails (1996), namely with its lyrics in the vein of "Robot Factory", and Akins' backing vocals recalling those heard in "Rockstar" and "Episode IV".
-The penultimate title-track lasted for seven minutes, and evoked the sound of Clarity tracks "Table for Glasses" and "For Me This Is Heaven".
-The demo version features Adkins on drums; the first half of the final version consists of Adkins' drumming, while the remainder is Lind.
+Journalist Alex Rice felt that it evoked the sound of the band's second studio album Static Prevails (1996), namely with its lyrics in the vein of "Robot Factory", and Adkins's backing vocals recalling those heard in "Rockstar" and "Episode IV".
+The penultimate title track lasted for seven minutes and evoked the sound of Clarity tracks "Table for Glasses" and "For Me This Is Heaven".
+The demo version features Adkins on drums; the first half of the final version consists of Adkins's drumming, while the remainder is Lind.
 It has been compared to the softer songs of the Smashing Pumpkins.
 The closing track "Mixtape" was six-and-a-half minutes long and featured piano.
 The narrator talks about rewinding the demise of his relationship with his ex, in the manner of a cassette tape.
-Electronic drum clicks were heard in the background; during the outro, horns accompany Adkins' electronically altered vocals.
+Electronic drum clicks were heard in the background; during the outro, horns accompany Adkins's electronically altered vocals.